 We brought the agates home with us.

 So – I will not attempt to explain all the “agates” that God has sent me over the last five-and-a-half years of this grief journey, especially regarding the last two months of moving, selling my house, and quitting my job.
-You will not understand what the agates mean.
-You will not see how God has used the agates to guide me, protect me, give me peace, prepare me, and direct my every move.
+You will not understand what they mean.
+You haven’t been part of my personal relationship with Him.
+You will not see how God has used little signs and impressions to guide me, protect me, give me peace, prepare me, and direct my every move.
 You will only see rocks.